Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 There are many layouts with interesting features, but unfortunately they are not supported by the Cytoscape library.
 But we can still integrate the visual tricks used in these layouts into existing layouts already implemented in the Cytoscape library.

 The main visual tricks:
-- Hiding background
+- Background hiding
 - Highlighting key nodes and edges
 - Using node aggregation

-<h4 id="hiding-background">Hiding background</h4>
+<h4 id="background-hiding">Background hiding</h4>

 This technique allows to show only those nodes that are of interest to the user.
 This method also hides redundant nodes (or background) or makes them less visible to the user.
-A possible implementation of such a technique is shown in Figure 2 below.
+A possible implementation of such a technique is shown in Figure 4 below.

 <p align="center">
     <img src="img/hiding_background.png" alt="hiding_nodes" title="Hiding nodes" width="500"/><br/>
-    <em>Figure 2.
+    <em>Figure 4.
 Hiding redundant nodes [9].</em>
 </p>

 However, this technique has already been implemented in the Knowledge Graph Visual browser by Štěpán Stenchlák.

 <h4 id="highlighting-key-nodes-and-edges">Highlighting key nodes and edges</h4>

 The second approach is to highlight key nodes or areas (clusters) of nodes that may be of interest to the user.
 The most important nodes can also be larger than others.
-An example of such a representation is shown in Figure 3.
+An example of such a representation is shown in Figure 5.

 <p align="center">
     <img src="img/node_highlighting.png" alt="node_highlighting" title="Node highlighting" width="600"/><br/>
-    <em>Figure 3.
+    <em>Figure 5.
 Node and edge highlighting [10].</em>
 </p>

 The disadvantage of this method is that it only improves visual perception, but does not simplify the graph and does not make it faster.